mocar27/UniMi/README.md

 Repository contains assigments I was required to do during Erasmus+ exchange at the University of Milan 🇮🇹.

-Repository of each course contains just a quick brief of the task.

 **Courses I've been doing during my Erasmus exchange:**

 - Autonomous Robots and Agents